 Oxytocin is nine amino acids also known as nonapeptide hormone which is secreted by the posterior pituitary gland.
 Oxytocin plays an essential in triggering activity both in the brain and peripherally.
 Many people consider oxytocin as the hormone of social recognition desire and bonding since it is normally produced in both females and males when having an orgasm.
 Oxytocin can only be effective when administered by injection or nasal spray since it can be destroyed by the chymotrypsin if administered orally.
 Clinically oxytocin is administered to help in inducing and strengthening labor as well as controlling postpartum bleeding.
 Postpartum milk ejection stimulated by the intranasal preparations of oxytocin is no longer available in the US, therefore, the need for a preparation via compounding pharmacy.
+Our most popular forms of Oxytocin is the oxytocin nasal spray.

 Oxytocin also plays a significant role in inducing maternal behavior, uterine contraction, bonding, sexual arousal, orgasm, and milk let-down.
 It is therefore referred to as the bonding hormone at times.
 It is also believed that oxytocin is responsible ethnocentric behavior as well as incorporating the compassion and trust of individuals in the same group and triggering rejection of the outsiders.
 According to specialists genetic differences in the OXTR or the oxytocin receptor gene can lead to excessive aggressiveness.